verbb/formie/docs/guides/templating-theming/custom-templating-for-repeater-fields.md

 Assign that Form Template to the form you are customising.

-## Override the Repeater index template
+## Override the Repeater Index Template

 The index template renders the row container, existing rows, the add button, and the row template used when adding new rows.
 This example follows Formie's default structure using `fieldtag()` and `formieInclude()`: